Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 Why Are API Endpoints Important?

-In order for API endpoints to remain secure, users will need to enable user authorization with API keys.
-These keys control access to public REST services.
+Secure API endpoints implement user authentication and authorization.
+In order for API endpoints to remain secure, users have to authorize with API keys.
+These keys control access to public REST services and are used as a security measure.

-Moreover, users can enable one-way password hashing or apply rate limits.
+Moreover, users can enable one-way password hashing or apply rate limits for secure endpoints.
 Additionally, IP address filtering can also be enabled, with geographic filtering as an alternative method for protection and security.

-IPStack provides users with a powerful, real-time IP to geolocation API capable of getting accurate location data and assessing security.
-The results are gained in milliseconds in the JSON or XML format.
+Ipstack provides users with a powerful, real-time IP to geolocation API capable of getting accurate location data and assessing security.
+It delivers results in milliseconds in an easy-to-understand and lightweight JSON format.
+Plus, it supports XML format.

 The available endpoints include Standard Lookup, Bulk Lookup, and Requester Lookup.